Do different kinds of personality attract certain types of drugs, or do people that become addicted simply have an addictive personality?

-Use of crack cocaine is also prevalent in victims of domestic abuse, particularly expectant mothers who were trapped in abusive relationships.
-People who use crack cocaine tend to have very low self-esteem, feel worthless and often self-harm as well as use drugs.
+The use of crack cocaine is also prevalent in victims of domestic abuse, particularly expectant mothers who were trapped in abusive relationships.
+People who use crack cocaine tend to have very low self-esteem, feel worthless, and often self-harm as well as use drugs.

 Do you think that the types of drugs a person uses are linked to personality traits or is there some other explanation?
 Let us know your thoughts in the comments section below!

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.